Nels2/mcp-trmm/README.md

-Run the MCP Proxy Server (03_mcpserver.py), for Open-WebUI or Claude Desktop:
+Run the MCP Proxy Server (03_mcpserver.py), for Open-WebUI or Claude Desktop **with no security.*:
-This server forwards requests from the Flask API to the live production RMM API.
+This server forwards requests from the Flask API to the live production RMM API, without using Bearer Authentication.
 ```bash
 source .venv/bin/activate
 uvx mcpo --port 5086 -- uv run 03_mcpserver.py
 ```

-Run the FastAPI Server (secured)
+Run the FastAPI Server (secured with Bearer Token)
 ```bash
 uvicorn flaskapi_server:app --host 0.0.0.0 --port 5074
 ```